Close

 But first… let’s talk clamping torque

 While target torque is the most common factor used to control the quality of a tightening process, clamping torque, as we’ve discovered, is the most critical factor.
-If we split the fastening process in three phases (engagement, rundown, and tightening), the clamping torque is defined as the amount of torque installed in the joint after the seating point.
+If we split the fastening process into three phases (engagement, rundown, and tightening), the clamping torque is defined as the amount of torque installed in the joint after the seating point.
 In other words, clamping torque is the difference between target torque and seating torque.

 Graph 3 step tightening process for MTF